-Many digital platforms, like Amazon, both host third-party products and sell their own products: they have a "hybrid" business model.
-While platforms provide innovative, efficient, and important products or services to the market, new research from Simon Anderson, Professor at University of Virginia, and Özlem Bedre-Defolie, Associate Professor of Economics at ESMT Berlin, outline conditions under which the hybrid model may harm consumers and sellers using platforms to access big marketplaces.
+Many digital platforms, such as Amazon, both host third-party products and sell their own products, operating under a "hybrid" business model.
+While platforms provide innovative, efficient, and important products or services to the market, new research from Simon Anderson, Professor at the University of Virginia, and Özlem Bedre-Defolie, Associate Professor of Economics at ESMT Berlin, outlines conditions under which the hybrid model may harm consumers and sellers using these platforms to access big marketplaces.

-Extant economic theory is unclear under what conditions platforms want to engage in the hybrid mode because it cannibalizes the commissions that platforms earn from sales of third-party products.
-Major platforms charge significant commissions (often 15% on Amazon, depending on the product category).
-Anderson and Bedre-Defolie formalize this tradeoff between commission revenue and profit from own-product sales, identifying markets where hybrid model benefits consumers.
+Extant economic theory is somewhat unclear under what specific conditions platforms prefer to engage in the hybrid mode, especially because it can cannibalize the commissions they earn from the sales of third-party products.
+Major platforms charge significant commissions (often 15% on Amazon, depending on the product category), which makes this decision even more complex.
+Anderson and Bedre-Defolie formalize this trade-off between commission revenue and profit from their own-product sales, identifying specific markets where the hybrid model can actually benefit consumers.

 The clearest situation where the hybrid model benefits consumers is when consumers do not differentiate between products and many sellers compete for business on the platform.
-An example is when many sellers offer the same brand of Bluetooth speaker.
-The platform would enter this market and sell the Bluetooth speaker if its (purchasing) cost of the speaker is below the cost of third-party sellers.
-The platform's Bluetooth speaker would then replace third-party sellers' offers entirely by selling it at a lower price.
-Here, the hybrid model benefits consumers.

-The hybrid model can also benefit consumers when big market-dominating sellers exist (e.g., Walmart).
-If the big seller competes against the platform (and the many other third-party sellers), then the platform would once again engage in hybrid model if it could purchase the Bluetooth speaker cheaper than its third-party sellers.
-The platform's product would replace the third-party sellers and compete with the big seller, driving down consumer prices.
-The same logic applies if the big firm is the only seller on the platform; again consumers benefit.
+An example of this is when multiple sellers offer the same brand of Bluetooth speaker.
+The platform would enter this market and sell the Bluetooth speaker if its (purchasing) cost of the speaker is below the cost incurred by third-party sellers.
+In this scenario, the platform's Bluetooth speaker would replace the third-party sellers' offers by being sold at a lower price, thereby benefiting consumers.
+The hybrid model can also benefit consumers in markets where big, market-dominating sellers exist (e.g., Walmart).
+If a large seller competes against the platform and other third-party sellers, the platform might once again engage in the hybrid model if it can purchase the Bluetooth speaker at a cheaper cost than its third-party sellers.
+The platform's product would replace these third-party sellers and compete with the big seller, leading to lower prices for consumers.
+The same logic applies if the big firm is the only seller on the platform; in this case, consumers would still benefit from lower prices.

-Hybrid business model might harm consumers in other markets.
-If the big seller chooses to sell on both the platform and through its own retail channel, then both the big seller and the platform mark up prices.
-The platform may choose to release its own product to capture more profit from the seller, but prices do not decrease as much because the big seller wants to protect demand on its direct channel.
+However, the hybrid business model might harm consumers in other types of markets.
+For instance, if the big seller decides to sell on both the platform and through its own retail channel, both the big seller and the platform might mark up prices.
+The platform may choose to release its own product to capture more profit from the seller, but in this scenario, prices do not decrease as much because the big seller aims to protect demand on its direct channel.

-Hybrid business practices can harm consumers in markets where consumers have different tastes for products.
-For example, instead of the same brand's Bluetooth, sellers offer different brands' speakers with different characteristics.
-Here the platform product steals some of the demand from third-party products.
-The platform now acts as both the referee as well as a player.
-Anderson and Bedre-Defolie (in an earlier work "Hybrid Platform Model" 2022) find that, when the platform is hybrid in these markets, it extracts higher commission fees from third-party sellers, so consumers are provided with fewer choices and pay higher prices.
+Furthermore, hybrid business practices can harm consumers in markets where consumers have diverse tastes for products.
+For example, instead of all sellers offering the same brand's Bluetooth speaker, they offer different brands' speakers with varying characteristics.
+In this situation, the platform's product could steal some of the demand from thirdparty products, acting as both the referee and a player.
+Anderson and Bedre-Defolie (in an earlier work "Hybrid Platform Model" 2022) find that when platforms are hybrid in these markets, they often extract higher commission fees from third-party sellers, resulting in fewer choices and higher prices for consumers.